aws/aws-fpga/developer_resources/DCV_with_ParallelCluster.md

 fpgarun-sge     CREATE_IN_PROGRESS  2.4.1
 ```

+If no clusters are listed then it is possible that the custom AMI isn't complete.
+You can check the status of the custom AMI generation by looking in the log file
+at `~/.parallelcluster/create-ami.log`.

-Wait until the status is
+Wait until the cluster status is *CREATE_COMPLETE*.

 ```
+$ pcluster list
 fpgadev-sge    CREATE_COMPLETE  2.4.1
 fpgarun-sge    CREATE_COMPLETE  2.4.1
 ```

-You can get information about the cluster by running:
+You can get information about the cluster by running the `pcluster status` command.

 ```
 $ pcluster status fpgadev-sge